nlef/moonraker-telegram-bot/docs/config_sample.md

 #	The default is not to take pictures based on time intervals.
 #target_fps: 15
 #	This is the target fps of the created video.
 The larger this number, the "faster" the timelapse will be.
 #   15 fps equals 15 images per second lapsing.
 The default is 15 fps.
 #last_frame_duration: 5
+#   This allows you to prevent the timelapse video from ending too abruptly.
+You can choose a duration for which
+#   to loop the last picture taken.
-#   defualt 5 seconds
+#   Default is 5 seconds.
 #manual_mode: false
 #   if True, only commands from gcode will manage timelapse.
 #   Default is false.